 The AXI4 interface requires two asynchronous clocks selected separately in ACE I/O designer.
 These clocks drive the 256-bit AXI4 interface connected to the 2D NoC and the 512-bit AXI4 interface connected to the fabric.
 The clock driving the user logic for the GDDR6 2D NoC interface is handled internally within the 2D NoC and can operate at a maximum rate of 1 GHz.
-In the Speedster7t AC7t1500 and AC7t1450 FPGAs, the direct connect (DC) AXI clock, also chosen from a global clock, can run at a maximum frequency of 500 MHz and drives the user logic for the GDDR6 DC interface reference input clock rates are independent of the controller/PHY clock rate.
+In the Speedster7t AC7t1500 and AC7t1400 FPGAs, the direct connect (DC) AXI clock, also chosen from a global clock, can run at a maximum frequency of 500 MHz and drives the user logic for the GDDR6 DC interface.
+The 2D NoC and DC interface reference input clock rates are independent of the controller/PHY clock rate.
 These clocks can be scaled based on their throughput requirements.